Mike Dolce: Early life

 Mike Dolce was born and raised in Belmar, New Jersey, the son of James Vincent Dolce (who worked with animals), and Joanne Cobb.
 At age 8 he had an obsession with muscle building and strength training which led him to become a wrestler and powerlifter in high school.

 By the age of 13, Dolce was wrestling competitively, and cutting weight in an attempt to earn a college scholarship.
-In 1993, when he was 17 years old, Dolce opened his own personal training business, which he still promotes via shadow accounts through MMA-based forums.
+In 1993, when he was 17 years old, Dolce opened his own personal training business.

 Professional fighting career

 Dolce started training as a wrestler in 1990.
 In 1999, Dolce began practicing mixed martial arts (MMA).
+He won his first three professional MMA bouts.

 As a professional MMA fighter, he fought at welterweight for the Portland Wolfpack of the International Fight League (IFL) and set the record for fastest knockout in IFL history.
-He won his first three professional MMA bouts.

 Dolce made it onto season 7 of reality TV show The Ultimate Fighter but was eliminated in the first round.